 Please search through your family collections for photographs, memorabilia and put together the family stories that have been handed down.
 This memorial provides an opportunity for copies of your family history to be safely recorded for future generations to access, learn and share.
 This website can only record the history you provide us.
 The State Library today carries our website and will continue to do so as valuable Western Australian history.

 (Please note we do not have storage facilities to keep original copies.
 If you do not have access to scanning please contact us so that we can arrange a visit or otherwise.)

-This website is for future generations so they may learn about their great grandfathers and great great uncles.
-The cost of war on the small communities and towns of Western Australia which in1940 had a population of 466,686.
-(The total Australian population was 7,014,495).
+This website is for future generations so they may learn about their family’s soldier, whether great grandfathers and great great uncles.
+The cost of war on the small communities and towns of Western Australia which in1940 had a population of 466,686 ( total Australian population was 7,014,495) was immeasurable.